shpml/fundamentals/07_chapter/09_assessment.md

 1) If you don't have one already, [create an account](07_exercise.md) on GitHub.com.

 2) Go to [this address](https://github.com/ga-students/wdi-fundamentals-memorygame) to find the repository containing the existing code.
-Once you're there, click the button that says "Fork" - this will create a copy of the original repository under **your** GitHub account.
+Once you're there, click the button that says "Fork."
+This will create a copy of the original repository under **your** GitHub account.

 3) Take a look and confirm that you now have a copy of `wdi-fundamentals-memorygame` in your list of repositories.